+As data scientists, we are constantly exploring new techniques and algorithms to improve the accuracy and efficiency of our models.
+When it comes to image-related problems, convolutional neural networks (CNNs) are an essential tool in our arsenal.
+CNNs have proven to be highly effective for tasks such as image classification and segmentation, and have even been used in cutting-edge applications such as self-driving cars and medical imaging.
 Convolutional neural networks (CNNs) are deep neural networks that have the capability to classify and segment images.
 CNNs can be trained using supervised or unsupervised machine learning methods, depending on what you want them to do.
 CNN architectures for classification and segmentation include a variety of different layers with specific purposes, such as a convolutional layer, pooling layer, fully connected layers, dropout layers, etc.

-Description of basic CNN architecture for Classification
+Basic CNN architecture for Classification

-Description of basic CNN architecture for Segmentation
+Basic CNN architecture for Segmentation

 Computer vision deals with images, and image segmentation is one of the most important steps.
 It involves dividing a visual input into segments to make image analysis easier.
 Segments are made up of sets of one or more pixels.
 Image segmentation sorts pixels into larger components while also eliminating the need to consider each pixel as a unit.
 It is the process of dividing image into manageable sections or “tiles”.
 The process of image segmentation starts with defining small regions on an image that should not be divided.
 These regions are called seeds, and the position of these seeds defines the tiles.
 The picture below can be used to understand image classification, object detection and image segmentation.
 Notice how image segmentation can be used for image classification or object detection.